65536william/docspring-documentation/docs/guides/embedded-library-releases/data-requests.md

 # Data Requests JS Library

-This JS library allows you to embed a signing form on your own website.
+This JS library allows you to embed a visual form with signing functionality in your own website.

 See: [Data Requests (Electronic Signatures)](../../api/create-data-request)